If you’ve compared two textbooks on linear models, chances are, you’ve seen two different lists of assumptions.

 These assumptions are explicitly stated by the model:

-- The residuals are independent
+- The errors are independent of each other

-- The residuals are normally distributed
+- The errors are normally distributed

-- The residuals have constant variance
+- The errors have constant variance

 The Implicit Assumptions

 These assumptions aren’t, but the specification of the model implies them.
 This is the way I’ve summarized them–they can be written with different terminology, of course.

 - All X are fixed and are measured without error

 - The model is linear in the parameters